Brian-Pho/Textbook-Notes/_posts/books/2019-04-29-where-good-ideas-come-from.md

 ## Chapter 2: LIQUID NETWORKS

-- The misconception that an idea isn't a single thing, it's a network.
+- There's a misconception that an idea is a single thing, it isn't, its a network.
 - Its a literal network in your brain, a new connection that's never formed before.
 - The network has two preconditions
   - The sheer size of the network